PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Results

-We summarize the privacy review outcome results below.
-The complete codebooks are available in the Appendix (Tables~\ref{tab:spec-levels} and~\ref{tab:theme-defs}).

-\paragraph{Volume of Review Outcomes} The PrivacyMotiv condition generated a significantly higher volume of review outcomes.
-As detailed in Table~\ref{tab:summary_stats}, participants using PrivacyMotiv identified \textbf{42\% more problems} and proposed \textbf{56\% more suggestions} on average than when using their self-proposed methods.
+The \textit{PrivacyMotiv} condition generated a significantly higher volume of review outcomes.
+As detailed in Table~\ref{tab:summary_stats}, participants using \textit{PrivacyMotiv} identified \textbf{59\% more problems} and proposed \textbf{70\% more suggestions} on average than when using their self-proposed methods.
 This indicates that the tool’s scaffolding, particularly its use of persona-driven stories, was effective at prompting a more thorough review.